RonBartov/Digital_Filter_Design/README.md

 In signal processing and control theory, the impulse response function (IRF) ${h(t)}$ of a dynamic system is its output when presented with a brief input signal, called an impulse ${\delta(t)}$

 ## Infinite Impulse Response (IIR) Filters
-It is a **recursive** filter in that the output from the filter is computed by using the current and previous inputs and previous outputs
+It is a **recursive** filter in that the output from the filter is computed by using the current and previous inputs and previous outputs.
+In other words, its impulse response never go down to zero

 ### Mathemetical Representation and Transfer Function
 <img src="https://user-images.githubusercontent.com/89732669/230771816-48a0ed95-5a5d-4bd3-92d6-e308c3adcbfe.png" width="400">